Calathea White Star makes quite a temperamental houseplant and can quickly tell something is wrong by curling its leaves.

 Pest infestation is common in Prayer Plants grown in high humidity, low temperature, and nitrogen-fed soil.

 You would see visible marks and tiny holes in the leaves.
-As the infestation progresses, the leaves lose mass and curl under their own weight.
+As the infestation progresses, the leaf loses mass and curls under its weight.

 Do not forget to quarantine the infected plant before applying any treatment.